+- Which Grants Can be Renewed: To apply for renewal funding, the existing grant must be expiring in the calendar year 2023 (January 1 December 31, 2023).
+A grant agreement for the project being renewed must be in place no later than December 31, 2022

+- Applicants That Can Renew: The applicant must be the same entity that signed the expiring grant agreement with HUD

+- Activities That Can Be Renewed: A project can only request renewal of term activities:

+- Leasing

+- o Rental assistance

+- Operations

+- Supportive services

-- Which Grants Can be Renewed: To apply for renewal funding, the existing grant must be expiring in the calendar year 2022 (January 1 December 31, 2022).
-A grant agreement for the project being renewed must be in place no later than December 31, 2021 - Applicants That Can Renew: The applicant must be the same entity that signed the expiring grant agreement with HUD - Activities That Can Be Renewed: A project can only request renewal of term activities: - Leasing - o Rental assistance - Operations - Supportive services - HMIS - Project administration - Amount That Can be Renewed (GIW): A project's request cannot exceed the Annual Renewal Amount for the project approved by HUD in the Grant Inventory Worksheet (GIW) - First-Time S+C Renewals: S+C projects renewing for the first time, can request more units than the original grant if the units are documented with leases and approved in advance by HUD through the CoC Registration and GIW process - FMR issues: Eligible renewal projects requesting rental assistance are permitted to request a perunit amount less than the Fair Market Rent (FMR), based on the actual rent costs per unit (but not more than).
+- o HMIS

+- Project administration

+- Amount That Can be Renewed (GIW): A project's request cannot exceed the Annual Renewal

+- Amount for the project approved by HUD in the Grant Inventory Worksheet (GIW) - FMR issues: Eligible renewal projects requesting rental assistance are permitted to request a perunit amount less than the Fair Market Rent (FMR), based on the actual rent costs per unit (but not more than).
 This will help to reduce the number of projects receiving rental assistance that have large balances of unspent funds remaining at the end of the operating year.
 Renewal project applicants must ensure that the amount requested will be sufficient to cover all eligible costs, as HUD cannot provide funds beyond what is awarded through the competition.
 HUD will adjust leasing, operating, and rental assistance budget line items based on changes to the Fair Market Rents (FMR).
 All adjustments will be made prior to award announcement. - Renewal term: 1 year for all renewal projects.